BenMusch/transit-guessr/README.md

 1. Different "levels" (hard = no parks, easy = shows streets)
 2. More transit lines (Staten Island, LIRR, etc.)
 3. Perhaps different transit agencies!
+4. Any sorts of CSS or react improvments.
+These aren't my area of expertise so lots of the code here is pretty bad